 Moving on to the exhilarating world of compressing and decompressing your files, we use 7-Zip’s built-in benchmark to gauge that performance.
 7-Zip is free, wonderful, and we recommend you check it out, but its built in benchmark is mostly academic since we’ve never seen it use all 16 threads of a CPU to compress or decompress a file.
 If you did, however, the winner would be the Core i5-12600K, which pulls in a 7 percent advantage in decompression performance and 5 percent in compression performance over the Ryzen 5 5600X.

 We suspect 7-Zip either is sensitive to the latency of DDR5 or simply isn’t optimized for Alder Lake though because the single-threaded performance provides the first glimpse of a task where Ryzen is faster.
 We see the 12th-gen Core i5 is actually 13 percent slower in single-threaded compression and 10 percent slower in single-threaded decompression.
 So if your idea of a good time is compressing or decompressing files with 7-Zip, reach for Ryzen.

 Handbrake is another great free program if you deal with converting video files on your computer.
-Again, while flagship Core i9-12900K has just enough juice to beat AMD’s flagship Ryzen 9 5950X, the 12th-gen Core i5 has no problems eating the Ryzen 5’s lunch.
+Again, while flagship Core i9-12900K has just enough juice to come close to AMD’s flagship Ryzen 9 5950X, the 12th-gen Core i5 has no problems eating the Ryzen 5’s lunch.
 It finished our file transcode in a whopping 25 percent less time than the Ryzen 5.

 Synthetic benchmark performance